MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/voice-design.md

 - Lack of fine-grained control.
 For example, a user might say "louder," but can't say how much.
 "A little" is hard to quantify.
 - Difficulty moving or scaling objects.
 Voice doesn't offer much granularity of control.
 - Imperfect performance.
 A voice system can hear a command incorrectly or fail to hear a command.
 Recovering from such errors is a challenge in any interface.
-- Social unacceptability.
-Voice input might not be socially acceptable in public places.
+- Social issues.
+Voice input might be disruptive in public places.
 Users can't or shouldn't say certain things.

 ## How to use voice

-You typically use gaze as the targeting mechanism for voice commands.
+You typically use [head-gaze](../design/gaze-and-commit.md) as the targeting mechanism for voice commands.
 You can use gaze as a pointer with "select," or direct your command to an application with "see it, say it."
 Some voice commands, like "go to start" or "hey cortana" don't need a gaze target.

-Because users speak with a variety of dialects and accents, proper choice of speech keywords ensures that your users' commands are interpreted unambiguously.

 ### Select

 Users can say "select" at any time to activate whatever the gaze cursor is pointing at.

-In HoloLens 2, users first invoke the gaze cursor by saying the word "select".
+In HoloLens 2, users first invoke the [gaze cursor](../design/cursors.md#head-gaze-cursor) by saying the word "select".
 Saying "select" again activates the cursor.
 To hide the gaze cursor, users simply use their hands to air tap or touch an object.

 ### See it, say it